College of Arts and Sciences

 The Latin major offers preparation for prospective teachers of Latin in private schools (for those wishing to teach Latin in the public schools, a major in Latin is offered through the College of Education and Human Development) or for further study in areas such as classical studies, ancient history, classical archeology, comparative literature, law, medicine, the Middle Ages, or the Renaissance.

-Upon completion of the baccalaureate degree, students in Latin are expected to:
+Upon completion of the baccalaureate degree, students in Latin are expected to be able to:

 - Read, comprehend, and comment insightfully and critically on texts in Latin;